Message from our Director – December 21, 2021

-The St Vincent de Paul Society of Kingston is offering a bag lunch between the hours of 10:00 am to 12:30 pm, Monday – Friday, for those in need of food.
-Our Emergency Food Pantry is opened to anyone in the community in need of food.
-Please call 613-766-8432 to make an appointment.
-Anyone in need of clothing may call 613-766-8432 and we will do our best to meet your needs.
+The St Vincent de Paul Society of Kingston is offering a hot lunch “to go” between the hours of 10:00 am to 1:00 pm, Monday – Friday, for those in need of food.
+Our Emergency Food Pantry is open from 9:00am to 1:00pm Monday - Friday to anyone in the community in need of food.
+No appointment is necessary.
+Our Wearhouse is open Monday to Friday from 9:00am -1:00pm.
+Masks are required in the facility.
+We can only have 3 people in the Wearhouse accessing services at a time.
+There may be a wait time to access this program.

 Please see a list of Community Connections and Supports listed under the Services tab at the top of the page.